adrialemany/ascii-battery-replacement-alemany/README.md

 # GNOME Shell System Stats Extension

+## What it does

+Hide the original system stats indicator from above right on your screen and adds a new one with ASCII characters which changes colors depending on your remaining battery (if using a laptop)

 ## Requirements

 To activate this extension, you must have the **Extension** and **Extension Manager** apps installed on your Linux system.
 You can find them in the Software app.